-SBA regulations currently limit the amount that an SBIC subsidiary may borrow to a maximum of \$150 million when it has at least \$75 million in regulatory capital.
-In December 2015, the 2016 omnibus spending bill approved by Congress and signed into law by the President increased the amount of SBA-guaranteed debentures that affiliated SBIC funds can have outstanding from \$225 million to \$350 million.
-This legislation may allow us to issue additional SBA-guaranteed debentures above the \$350 million threshold subject to SBA approval.
-As of December 31, 2017, our SBIC subsidiary had \$67.5 million in regulatory capital and \$90.0 million in SBA-guaranteed debentures outstanding, which approximated their fair value.
+SBA regulations currently limit the amount that an SBIC subsidiary may borrow to a maximum of \$175.0 million, subject to SBA approval, with sufficient regulatory capital (as such term is defined in SBA regulations).
+The amount of SBA-guaranteed debentures that affiliated SBIC funds can have outstanding is \$350.0 million.
+As of December 31, 2018, our SBIC subsidiary had \$75.0 million in regulatory capital and \$150.0 million in SBA-guaranteed debentures outstanding, which approximated their fair value

-We have received exemptive relief from the SEC to permit us to exclude the debt of our SBIC subsidiaries guaranteed by the SBA from the definition of senior securities in the 200% asset coverage test under the 1940 Act.
-This allows us increased flexibility under the 200% asset coverage test by permitting us to borrow up to \$135 million more than we would otherwise be able to absent the receipt of this exemptive relief, based on our regulatory capital of \$67.5 million at December 31, 2017.
+We have received exemptive relief from the SEC to permit us to exclude the debt of our SBIC subsidiaries guaranteed by the SBA from the definition of senior securities in the 150% asset coverage test under the 1940 Act.
+This allows us increased flexibility under the 150% asset coverage test by permitting us to borrow up to \$175.0 million more (subject to SBA approval) than we would otherwise be able to absent the receipt of this exemptive relief.